Category:

 From 1997 to 2001, McConnell was chairman of the National Republican Senatorial Committee.
 He developed a reputation as a skilled political strategist and tactician.
 He was first elected as a Majority Whip during the 108th Congress and was re-elected the following year.
 After the Republicans took over the Senate following the 2014 Senatorial election, he was voted as the Senate Majority Leader.

 In June 2018, McConnell became the longest-serving U.S. Senator from Kentucky in history.
-During his tenure, he has become well-known for a variety of his conservative viewpoints.
+During his tenure, he has become well-known for various conservative viewpoints.
 Though his views on topics like abortion, unions, and civil rights were more moderate in his early career, his views have evolved over time to become more socially conservative.
 He led the opposition against Obamacare during the Obama administration.
 McConnell also opposes stronger gun control measures and efforts to mitigate climate change.
 He supported President Trump's initiatives to strengthen border security, promote free trade agreements, and reduce taxes, including the Tax Cuts and Jobs Act of 2017.
 He also supported the Iraq Resolution, authoring American military action against Iraq.
 He has been highly critical of various Democratic proposals for legislation around universal healthcare and green energies.

-In the year 2020, McConnell faced Democratic nominee Amy McGrath, a former Marine, and libertarian nominee Brad Baron, farmer businessman, in the 20202 election.
+In the year 2020, McConnell faced Democratic nominee Amy McGrath, a former Marine, and libertarian nominee Brad Baron, a farmer businessman, in the 20202 election.
 McConnell was elected to his seventh term on November 3 when he defeated McGrath.
 In his career as a Senator from Kentucky, he has managed to win every county in the state.

 In October 2021, McConnell helped pass a bill to extend the country's debt ceiling, preventing a default on its debts.
 Mitch convinced 11 Republicans to vote with the Democrats in favor of it.